Report Card Freebies and Incentive Ideas for Good Grades!

 Chuck E. Cheese – I am very impressed with Chuck E. Cheese’s reward system for kids that have great behavior or have gone the extra mile.
 They have over 20 different ways that your child can earn 10 FREE tokens!
 Download, print, then fill out out the calendar you want to redeem for tokens.
 Check out the Rewards Calendars to learn more!

-Krispy Kreme – Get a free donut for each A on your childs report card (up to 6 free donuts).
-For the little ones that don’t get letter grades yet (K-2 in our area get E, M, I, or N), they’ll still give donuts for M’s and E’s. *Also valid for homeschooling families with your own report card.
-You will have to explain to the clerk that it is a report card for your classroom so please include Name, Grade, Subject, etc.)
+Krispy Kreme – Get a free donut for each A on your child’s report card (up to 6 free donuts).
+For the little ones that don’t get letter grades yet (K-2 in our area get E, M, I, or N), they’ll still give donuts for M’s and E’s.
+Note that it is only for kids 11 and under and they get 6 free PLAIN donuts. *Also valid for homeschooling families with your own report card.
+You will have to explain to the clerk that it is a report card for your classroom so please include Name, Grade, Subject, etc.).

-Looking for other ways to recognize a job well done?
+Looking for other ways to reward for good grades?

 Summer Kickoff Sleepover – If you enjoy hosting sleepovers, plan for a kickoff to summer sleepover!
 You could even coordinate with other families with kids who have high achievement on their report card as well and make it a big bash!
 Get out the board games, have fun creating with these crafts for kids, watch a movie, make pizza, and splurge on some fun snacks and desserts!
 Don’t want to make it an all-nighter?
 Host an…..